1M15M3/how-to-ethereum-classic/how-to-local-node/how-to-setup-a-etc-node.md

 - and more.

 **Why run a full node:**
-- third party nodes (light nodes, remote nodes, etc...) are usually reliable, but have high traffic as well as controlled by a third party.
-Using a personal node ensures more user control and oversight of performing functions with the network.
+- third party nodes (light nodes, remote nodes, etc...) are usually reliable, but have high traffic and controlled by a third party.
+Using a personal node ensures more user control and oversight of performed functions with the network.
 -  more independent nodes on the network ensures the security and resiliency of the network.
 - more nodes reduce the latency of the network.
-- developers can use a personal node for various dApp functions
+- developers can use a personal node for various dApp tasks
 - support the blockchain revolution!

 # Prerequisites